Skip to content

 How it's built

-The site is a SvelteKit application running on Cloudflare's edge network.
-The camera index is fetched from the upstream API, sanitised, and cached in Cloudflare KV — a globally-replicated key-value store — for sixty seconds.
+The site is a SvelteKit application.
+The camera index is fetched from upstream, sanitised, and cached for sixty seconds.
 Live video uses HLS, the same protocol most modern broadcasters use, proxied through this site so your browser never talks to the upstream directly.
-The map is MapLibre GL with a Maptiler basemap.
+The map is MapLibre GL with a CARTO basemap.

 There's no database.
 There's no user state.
 Each request is fully reproducible from the publicly visible source code.
 If something on a page surprises you, you can verify it.